 Before training, you should always add either water or electrode gel to the rubber sections that cover the electrodes of the chest strap.

 Put a fair amount water and/or electrode gel on the skin side of the strap on the rubber sections to the left and right of the middle.
 If you do this after you are already wearing the strap then it will be less likely to rub off and will also get on your skin where the strap touches.
 Electrode gel will provide the best contact possible, but water works well for most people.
 When you do this after you are already wearing the strap it prevents the water or gel from rubbing off as you put on the strap.
-In addition to this, you can put moisture on the front side of the strap in the same locations.

 Moisture Pt 2: